jakemeinershagen/WWW/README.md

 ## MVP

 - Create a puzzle level.
 Each level will be made up of multiple rooms.
-	- The player can exit the room in any direction, and will walk or fall into an adjacent room when they do so.
-	- Each room will contain one or more checkpoints.
-When a player touches a checkpoint, that checkpoint will light up.
-Players will return to the illuminated checkpoint when they die (even if it is in another room).
 - Make some music and sound effects!
 (If you want to learn to make your own music, then take this opportunity to learn about chip-tunes, and compose something fun!)